Waseh/rclone-unraid/source/rclone/usr/local/emhttp/plugins/rclone/README.md

 **rclone**

-The plugin installs Rclone.
-Rclone is a command line program to sync files and directories to and from services such as:
+The plugin installs rclone. rclone is a command line program to sync files and directories to and from services such as:
 * Amazon Drive
 * Amazon S3
 * Backblaze B2